NABDA intensifies efforts to boost food security

 NABDA has therefore become a driving force in harnessing biotechnology to improve the quality of life for Nigerians and mitigate socioeconomic impediments to development.

-Following President Bola Tinubu’s recent declaration of a state of emergency on food security in Nigeria, the Director General/CEO of the National Biotechnology Development Agency, NABDA, Prof. Abdullahi Mustapha, has reaffirmed his unwavering commitment to boost food security in Nigeria through Agricultural biotechnology.
+Following President Bola Tinubu’s recent declaration of a state of emergency on food security in Nigeria, the Director General/CEO of the National Biotechnology Development Agency, NABDA, Prof. Abdullahi Mustapha, has reaffirmed commitment to boost food security in Nigeria though Agricultural biotechnology.

 NABDA, together with national and international partners is already driving Nigeria’s economic growth with the commercialisation of two genetically modified crops, Bt Cotton and Bt Cowpea.